tansaku/Unity3DAI/README.md

 Examples from Millington &amp; Funge's Game AI book in Unity 3D JavaScript (UnityScript)

-Took a bit of work to get thie Unity project into Github and checking out properly.
+Took a bit of work to get this Unity project into Github and checking out properly.
 Critical points were:

 1) setting version control option to 'meta': http://answers.unity3d.com/questions/16907/what-needs-to-go-into-source-control-to-share-a-pr.html